Rchristiani/es6-easy-wins/talk.md

 character.attack(enemy);
 ```

 In the class there is a method called `constructor()` that is run once you instantiate a new version of the Class.
 Inside here you can run any sort of initialization code that you need.
-If you need your `class` to accept parameters they are assigned in the in the `constructor()` method.
+If you need your `class` to accept parameters they are assigned in the `constructor()` method.

 ```
 class Warrior {